A Good Day, Today and Everyday

-We often find that much of our attention is focused on the not so good, and this is necessary as we need to address problems and hardships in our daily lives.
+We often find that much of our attention is focused on the not so good.
+This is natural as we need to address problems and hardships in our daily lives.
 But when we believe and when we remind ourselves that the world is good, and that today is a supremely good day at its source, we allow ourselves to rejoice and to smile.
-We approach our troubles more optimistically when we approach them with smiles on our faces and joy in our hearts, anticipating favorable outcomes.
+We approach our troubles more optimistically with smiles on our faces and joy in our hearts, anticipating favorable outcomes.
 And we are thankful that things can work in these ways; we are thankful for today.
 And we continue to slowly uncover more of the natural goodness, the built in goodness, that lies at the heart of this wonderful world.

-With joy in our hearts, we look out at the world around us and see more good things come into view.
+With joy in our hearts, we look out at the world around us as more good things come into view.
 The more we uncover, the more we rejoice.
 The more we rejoice, the more we uncover.
-We remember to be thankful and we find ourselves often having a peaceful, easy feeling.
-This feeling is the beginning of our pursuit of peace.
-We keep this feeling with us as we move through this world, going about our day.
+We remember to be thankful which gives us a peaceful, easy feeling.
+This is the beginning of our pursuit of peace.
+We keep this feeling with us as we move about this wonderful world today and every day.

 And God sees that it is good.

 God says, "Let there be light."
-And there is.
-We say, "Let God's light be with us" And it is.
+We say, "Let God's light be with us."
 It is the light of love; the light of goodness, At times, we also say, "Let go."
-And we do.
 We become quiet and still.
 We allow God's goodness, God's peace, to fill our hearts.

 It is a good day, for God sees it that way.
-We look around us and see much that does not appear to be good: the often un-peaceful state of the world, our daily dose of not so good news provided by the news media, and sometimes some unfortunate not so good news of the more personal variety.
+We look around and see much that does not appear to be good: the often un-peaceful state of the world, our daily dose of media provided not so good news, and sometimes some unfortunate not so good news of the more personal variety.
 And there may be events from the past, some not so good memories, as well as some present not so good habits, or circumstances that make it difficult to experience or accept the goodness of this day, or any other day.
-But it is indeed a good day and we are invited to participate in it.
-We do this by being loving and caring, kind and forgiving.
-We also do this through faith and trust, reminding ourselves of the power of forgiveness, kindness, and love.
+But it is indeed a good day and again we are invited to participate in it.
+We are loving and caring, kind and forgiving.
+We have faith and we trust, reminding ourselves of the power of forgiveness, kindness, and love.
 Through our faith, we practice these things; through our trust, we know that they are real.
 Through remembering and practicing, we uncover more of God's goodness.

 Everyone wants to change the world.
 We all desire peace.
 So we again let go and allow Gods goodness to bring peace to our moment.
 We do and speak of good things.
 Jesus says, "The good man brings good things out of the good stored up in his heart....For out of the overflow of his heart his mouth speaks."

-Again, we open our hearts to let in the goodness that surrounds us, and we find that we have our own goodness that is part of our natures as God's creatures, to let out as love.
+Again, we open our hearts to let in the goodness that surrounds us, and let out the goodness inside us.
+It comes out as love.

 There is no limit to this overflow of good, as there is no limit to the love in our hearts, no limit to the goodness and love that is God.

-With God's love in our hearts, we allow ourselves to have a God's eye view of the world which can only be good.
+With God's love in our hearts, we allow ourselves to have a God's eye view of the world which of course is good.

-May we be forever thankful for every bit of goodness that we experience in our day as we take small steps towards peace in God's good world.
+May we be forever thankful for every bit of goodness that we experience in our lives as we take small steps towards peace in God's good world.